sporto/elm-tutorial/building/initial_code.md

 # Initial code

-Create a folder where to put the application.
-In that folder install the modules we will need:
+In the application folder install the Elm modules we will need:

 ```bash
 elm package install evancz/start-app